szafranski/RH-access_point/README.md

 IMPORTANT!
 Don't connect ethernet cable to any DHCP-server capable device like another router or don't use WiFi client mode after this configuration.
 It would mess it up.

+<br/> <br/>

+If for any reasons you would have problems in the future with connecting to the timer - eg. if everything worked well, but you connected raspberry to the router one time and since than you have problems with achieving the connection -  the most probable reason is wrong configuration in 2 files:<br/>
+/etc/dhcpcd.conf<br/>
+/etc/dnsmasq.conf<br/>

+Check those first.